-Crews make progress battling Southern California wildfire
+Cooler weather helps crews fight Southern California fire

 Forrest Clark, 51, made several outbursts, claiming his life was being threatened and saying the arson charge against him was a lie.
 A court commissioner ordered his bail to remain at $1 million.

-Elsewhere, the largest fire ever recorded in California — the Mendocino Complex — burning north of Sacramento destroyed more than 100 homes.
-It was nearly 70 percent contained Saturday.
-Updated containment figures were not immediately available on Sunday.
-On Saturday it had covered 508 square miles (1,315 sq. kilometers).
+Elsewhere, the largest wildfire ever recorded in California — the Mendocino Complex — burning north of Sacramento destroyed more than 100 homes.
+It was nearly 70 percent contained.
+On Sunday, it had covered 525 square miles (1,359 square kilometers).

 The two-week-old Carr Fire that killed eight people and burned more than 1,000 homes was more than 50 percent contained on Saturday.